eigentaylor/eigentaylor.github.io/_previews/2026-06-01-av-stratproof.md

 "Vote blue no matter who" is an example of a dichotomous preference.
 A voter who would approve every candidate with an "R" next to their name and disapprove everyone else is effectively operating in the dichotomous domain.
 This applies to single-issue voters as well.

-Many voters can readily categorize candidates into "acceptable" and "unacceptable" buckets without much thought.
-I would also argue that [compromise](../why-condorcet/){:target="_blank"} and consent are inherently binary concepts.
-This is precisely what Approval voting captures, which makes it a natural fit for these voters and these goals.
+Many voters can readily categorize candidates into "acceptable" and "unacceptable" buckets without much thought, based on the criteria that matter to them.
+I have also [argued that compromise](../why-condorcet/){:target="_blank"} and consent are inherently binary concepts.
+"Acceptable" and "unacceptable" is precisely what Approval voting captures, which makes it a natural fit for these voters and these goals.

 ## Conclusion